This post may contain affiliate links. If you use them we will earn a small commission but it won't cost you anything extra

 Cost: HK$2.70-3.70 per adult, $1.60-2.20 per child (3 and older), Octopus card can be used.

-Why we liked it: At first, we were looking at a full-on harbor tour (about HK$150, if I remember right) but then decided just to do the budget trip from Central to Tsim Tsa Shui and back.
+Why we liked it: Star Ferry is an iconic site in Hong Kong (here’s a good look at its history).
+At first, we were looking at a full-on harbor tour (about HK$150, if I remember right) but then decided just to do the budget trip from Central to Tsim Tsa Shui and back.
 It was worth it!
 The view is nice and it’s neat to be able to see the city from a different perspective.
 The ride is about 10 minutes long.

 Warm sand, warm sea

 She wasn’t sure about the sand at first 🙂

 8. Kowloon Park

 Why we liked it: it’s a peaceful oasis in the midst of busy Tsim Sha Tsui.
 We enjoyed walking through the Hong Kong Avenue of Comic Stars even though all of them were perfectly foreign to us.
 Our 4-year-old fell in love with the Maze Garden and insisted to go through it several times.
 I found the Chinese Garden very pretty.
 There is an aviary on the grounds as well as a really nice playground (partly wheelchair-accessible).

 BONUS!
 Michelin-recommended Lee Keung Kee North Point Egg Ball stall is a couple minutes away at 492 King’s Road, North Point 178 Nathan Road, Tsim Sha Tsui.
 The famous Hong Kong egg waffles (or eggettes) were quite a hit with our family 🙂